Strobesstrobes

 TL;DR

-• ✓CRLF injection abuses the carriage return (%0d) and line feed (%0a) characters that separate HTTP headers, letting you inject new headers or split the response.
+• ✓CRLF injection abuses the carriage return (%0d) and line feed (%0a) bytes that HTTP uses to separate headers, letting you forge new headers or split the response.

-• ✓If user input reaches a response header (a redirect Location, a Set-Cookie value), unfiltered %0d%0a lets you forge headers, set cookies, or inject a body.
+• ✓If user input reaches a response header (a redirect Location, a Set-Cookie value) without newline filtering, %0d%0a lets you inject headers and %0d%0a%0d%0a lets you inject a whole body.

-• ✓It enables HTTP response splitting, web cache poisoning, reflected XSS via an injected body, session fixation, and log injection.
+• ✓It enables HTTP response splitting, web cache poisoning, reflected XSS through the header channel, session fixation, and log forging.

-This post explains the mechanics, walks through the payloads and tooling to find CRLF injection, shows what it escalates into (cache poisoning, XSS, session fixation, log forging), and covers the one-line fix.
-It is tested under WSTG-INPV-15 and maps to A03:2021 Injection.
+This post explains the mechanics, walks a confirmed response-splitting exploit byte for byte, shows the cookie-injection and cache-poisoning escalations, and ends on the one-line fix.
+CRLF injection is tested under WSTG-INPV-15 and maps to A03:2021 Injection.

 What is CRLF injection?

-The vulnerable pattern is any place user input lands in a response header: a redirect that reflects a url parameter into Location, a language preference written into Set-Cookie, or a custom header echoing a request value.
+The vulnerable pattern is any place user input lands in a response header: a redirect reflecting a url parameter into Location, a language preference written into Set-Cookie, or a custom header echoing a request value.
+Reverse proxies and CDNs that copy request headers into responses are a frequently overlooked sink.
 CRLF injection is the gateway to header injection and response splitting, both tested in the input-validation portion of a web application pentesting checklist.

-It works by smuggling encoded newline characters into a value that the server writes into a header, so your text after the newline becomes a new header line.
-Consider an endpoint that redirects using a parameter and reflects it into the Location header.
-Supplying encoded CRLF lets you append a header of your choosing.
+It works by smuggling encoded newlines into a value the server writes into a header, so your text after the newline becomes a new header line.
+Take an endpoint that redirects using a parameter it reflects into Location.
+Supplying an encoded CRLF appends a header of your choosing, and the raw response confirms it:

 Strobes insight

 CRLF injection is the bug that resurrects XSS after you've encoded the body.
-If headers reflect user input unfiltered, a doubled %0d%0a lets you write your own response body, encoding be damned.
+If a header reflects user input unfiltered, a doubled %0d%0a lets you write your own response body, encoding be damned.

 How do you test for CRLF injection?